 To date, several different Neocallimastix species have been mentioned in the scientific literature, although not all have been validly characterized and may not be distinct.
 Neocallimastix frontalis is the type species, with the formal description of this species actually dating back to Callimastix frontalis in 1913 according to Heath et al (1983).
 There is no current consensus as to the type strain, as different isolates were characterized in the early work with no single type strain clearly specified.

-Within the family Neocallimastigaceae, Neocallimastix is phylogenetically most closely related to Feramyces, Orpinomyces, Pecoramyces and Ghazallamyces (when using LSU as a taxonomic marker).
+Within the family Neocallimastigaceae, Neocallimastix is phylogenetically most closely related to Aestipascuomyces, Feramyces, Orpinomyces, Pecoramyces and Ghazallamyces (when using LSU as a taxonomic marker).

 Images are shown above of a recently isolated Neocallimastix frontalis culture, strain Hef5.